 Candidates may also self-nominate on the Emergency NSW website.
 However, the candidate's agency must endorse the candidate's suitability for the course.

 There is a maximum of 20 participants per course.
-As OEM training is delivered in a multi-agency context, each agency's representation will be monitored.
-Agencies can nominate up to 2 candidates per course.
+As OEM training is delivered in a multi-agency context, each agency's representation will be monitored to facilitate a diverse multi-agency learning environment.

 There is no course fee attached to this course.